-- the level of orders submitted by our commercial partners, Sandoz and Chiesi; - · the level of institutional demand for Argatroban; and - unit sales prices charged by our commercial partners, net of any sales reserves.
+- · the level of orders submitted by our commercial partners, Sandoz and Chiesi; - · the level of institutional demand for Argatroban; and - unit sales prices charged by our commercial partners, net of any sales reserves.

-The primary factors that may determine our revenues derived from Non-Alcohol Docetaxel Injection, Ryanodex and diclofenac-misoprostol and our future products are:
+The primary factors that may determine our revenues derived from Ryanodex, Big Bag and our future products are:

-- the effectiveness of our sales force and co-promotion partner, Spectrum Pharmaceuticals, Inc. ("Spectrum"); - the level of orders submitted by wholesalers, hospitals and surgery centers; - the level of institutional demand for our products; and - unit sales prices, net of any sales reserves.
+- the effectiveness of our sales force; - the level of orders submitted by wholesalers, hospitals and surgery centers; - the level of institutional demand for our products; and - · unit sales prices, net of any sales reserves.